LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 ::

    Welcome to the Scrabble score calculator.
-Click 'Stop' to quit.
+Enter 'Stop' to quit.

    Which scoring algorithm would you like to use?